nbicocchi/learn-microservices/README.md

 # Learn Microservices

 ## Prerequisites
-The course requires a decent understanding of Java.
-A dedicated course can be found [here](https://github.com/nbicocchi/learn-java-core).
+The course requires a decent understanding of Java and Python.

 ## Software
 * [JDK Development Kit 21](https://www.oracle.com/it/java/technologies/downloads/)